 - The Admissions Team or Division/Department will follow the usual admissions process to decide if the University is able to offer the applicant a place.
 If an offer can be made, the academic Division/Department will be asked to confirm if they wish to proceed with the offer on the basis that the Division/Department can offer appropriate support.
-If a Division/Department decides that they wish to offer a place to an applicant who will be under 18 years of age on the relevant date, the admissions tutor should return the UCAS form to the Admissions office to process the offer.
-The admissions assistants should then forward a copy of the UCAS form to the Head of Admissions who will request the necessary parental consent.
+If a Division/Department decides that they wish to offer a place to an applicant who will be under 18 years of age on the relevant date, the Division/Department should return the application to the Admissions Team, who will request the necessary parental/guardian consent.

-- The Director of Student Services will liaise with the College and Community Life Team to contact all U18 students at the start of term to ensure that they are aware of the university regulations and any restrictions placed upon them as a result of their age.
+- The Director of Student Services will liaise with the College and Community Life Team to contact all U18 students at the start of the academic year to ensure that they are aware of the university regulations and any restrictions placed upon them as a result of their age.
 The Accommodation Office and Division Student Success and Attainment Managers will have access to reports regarding U18 students relevant to their area.

 - Divisions that enrol students who are under 18 before the commencement of the degree programme must ensure that the following measures are in place:

 Guidance notes for parents and guardians

 The University of Kent is committed to the safety and wellbeing of all its students but has particular responsibilities in relation to those who are under 18 years of age on entry.
 Such students are regarded as children under UK law.
-We therefore ask that you consider the following points before deciding whether to proceed with your son/daughter's application to the University:
+We therefore ask that you consider the following points before deciding whether to proceed with your young person’s application to the University:

 - The University cannot assume parental responsibility for a student under the age of 18.
 Students and their families should bear in mind that the University of Kent is an adult environment.
 Students are expected to behave like adults and to assume adult levels of responsibility.
 Students are expected to have the necessary skills to study and live independently alongside people from a wide variety of ages and backgrounds.
 Places are offered at Kent on the understanding that the student will be able to adapt to living away and deal with the practicalities this will involve.

 - As a general rule, those under the age of 18 are unable to enter into contracts.
-Where these are required, for tuition fees or accommodation for example, the University requires parents to act as guarantors.
+Where these are required, for tuition fees or accommodation for example, the University requires parents/guardians to act as guarantors.
 This means that parents must pay any sums agreed under a contract if the student fails to do so.
 Failure to pay debts due to the University could result in the student's enrolment at the University being suspended.

 - Although those under 18 are regarded as children under the law, they still have the right under the Data Protection Act for information about them not to be disclosed without their consent.
-This means that the University is not able to give information to parents regarding the student's progress, results or any other personal circumstance unless the student has given his/her written consent.
+This means that the University is not able to give information to parents regarding the student's progress, results or any other personal circumstance unless the student has given their written consent.

 - Students under the age of 18 will not be able to purchase alcohol and may not drink alcohol on university premises.
 All students are subject to random checks in relation to their age when using licensed University facilities.